ricardoom/dominotrono/content/portfolio/nypl-redesign.md

     >}}

     {{< copy_wrapper class=" hero-grid__copyBlock" >}}
     The library contracted Portland-based design studio Second Story to consult and lead the overhaul of NYPL's main website.
-In close collaboration with Second Story, I lead our in-house efforts towards the design and implementation of their recommendations.
-In that role, I expanded and refined the visual and experience design to meet the library's standards for accessibility and progressive enhancement.
+In close collaboration with Second Story, I led our in-house efforts towards designing and implementing their recommendations.
+I expanded and refined the visual and experience design to meet the library's accessibility and progressive enhancement standards.
     {{< /copy_wrapper >}}

 {{< /section_wrapper >}}